 Clinical isolates.
 Antimicrobial susceptibility data of non-duplicate, non-outbreak clinical E. coli strains were used included in this study.
 All clinical E. coli isolates included in this study were isolated over a five-year period from 2010 until 2014 in the clinical microbiology laboratory of the Institute of Medical Microbiology, University of Zurich.
 Isolates of the same species were considered duplicates and discarded if they i) originated from the same patient, and ii) showed at most one major and two minor differences in AST interpretation according to EUCAST 2016 CBPs 7.

 Antibiotic susceptibility testing.
 Antimicrobial susceptibility testing was performed by the disk diffusion method following EUCAST standard procedures 7 (EUCAST 2016) on Müller-Hinton II agar (Beckton-Dickinson, Franklin Lakes, NJ, USA) and with antibiotic discs from i2a (Montpellier, France).
 Inhibition zone diameters were recorded automatically using the Sirscan/Sirweb system (i2a, Montpellier, France) 8 (REF Zbinden/Hombach).
 Isolates with inhibition zone sizes in the left tail area of the distribution curves were verified by visual inspection of the automated antibiogram pictures.
 Isolates were eliminated from the data set if errors were found (e.g. no plates, contaminated plates, wrong identification, inhibition zones wrongly measured, or incompatibility with wild-type definition due to resistance to other beta-lactams).
+Our data set comprised data from 9766 strains for the β-lactams, 3521 strains for the aminoglycosides, and 9761 strains for the quinolones.
 WE have to insert here the number of datapoints for each drug class.

 Model for true and observed inhibition zone diameters.
 We developed a model to determine the methodological error for categorization of inhibition zone diameters.
 Our model distinguishes between an observed inhibition zone diameter Y that suffers from methodological (i.e. technical and biological) variation and an underlying true diameter X that is not observed.
 The relationship between X and Y is given by Y = X + E, where E models the methodological variation.
 We used a normal mixture model to describe the distribution of the true diameter X and we assumed E to be normally distributed and independent of X with zero mean.
 We estimated the standard deviation of E from 153 independent repeated measurements of inhibition zone diameters for the quality control strain ATCC 25922.
 Observed diameters of 6 mm are treated differently, as described in detail elsewhere 6 (Cite MS1).